WHO MUST FOLLOW THIS NOTICE?

 Payment: We will use and share medical information about you so we can be paid for treating you.
 An example is giving information about you to your health plan or to Medicare.

 Health care operations: We will use and share medical information about you for our health care operations. ˆExamples are using information about you to improve the quality of care we give you, for disease management programs, patient satisfaction surveys, compiling medical information, de-identifying medical information and benchmarking.

 Appointment reminders: We may contact you with appointment reminders.

 Treatment options and health-related benefits and services: We may contact you about possible treatment options, health-related benefits or services that you might want.

-Fund-raising activities: We may use limited information to contact you for fundraising.
+Fundraising activities: We may use limited information to contact you for fundraising.
 We may also share such information with our fundraising foundation.
 You have the right to opt out of receiving communications regarding fundraising.

 Research: We may share medical information about you for research projects, such as studying the effectiveness of a treatment you received.
 We will usually get your written permission to use or share medical information for research.
 Under certain circumstances we may share medical information about you without your written permission.
 These research projects, however, must go through a special process that protects the confidentiality of your medical information.

 Facility Directory: Unless you tell us otherwise, we may list your name, location in the hospital, your general condition (good, fair, etc.) and your religious affiliation in our directory.
 We will give this information (except your religious affiliation) to anyone who asks about you by name.
 Your religious affiliation will be given only to appropriate clergy members.